 All of this probably sounds like a lot of work for a place you are about to leave forever – and sure, the last thing a person wants to do when moving to a new apartment, is clean their old one.
 But trust us when we say that it will be worth it if you get your deposit back.
 And chances are that with a home that looks brand new, you will get it back.

 Before locking up, be sure to inspect everything one last time.
 Once you are satisfied, take pictures of every room, including the floors and ceilings.
 So that you can keep a record of what a good job you did; both for your benefit and your landlord’s.
 If you need more information before booking your cleaning service online, look up here.

 Move Out Cleaning At Your Service

 Move Out Cleaning services is for you that doesn’t want to worry with nothing but the moving situation.
 To ensure you get your deposit back, hire professional cleaners, like My Cleaning Angel.
-We only work with the top rated cleaners in the Tampa Bay Area (including Pinellas County), Miami-Dade County, Browar County and Orlando.
+We only work with the top rated cleaners in the Tampa Bay Area (including Pinellas County), Miami-Dade County, Broward County and Orlando.